Paulo-Ariel-Pareja/post-collection-2-yaml/README.md

 await postToYaml.convert(stringInput, stringOutput);

 ```

+### Make responses easy!
+Save you responses on postman, and we will make example for response on swagger

 ### Params
 Recive 2 params: a string of path and file from Postman Collection and a string of output, place to save you swagger file.
 Can create your report when lifting your service.